 Background and Jurisdiction

-The sole authority of the Select Committee shall be to investigate, study, make findings, and develop recommendations on policies, strategies, and innovations to solve the climate crisis which will honor our responsibility to be good stewards of the planet for future generations.
-The Select Committee may, at its discretion, hold public hearings in connection with any aspect of its investigative functions.
+The Select Committee is authorized to investigate, study, make findings, and develop recommendations on policies, strategies, and innovations to solve the climate crisis, which will honor our responsibility to be good stewards of the planet for future generations and advance environmental justice.

-Website and image credits
+Website and Image Credits